 - A: A mark of 0 or grade of F is awarded for the component of assessment in question;

-C: A mark of 0 or grade of F is awarded for the component in question and marks for all modules at that level will be kept at the minimum pass mark (These means all modules at the same level as the component affected will be capped at the pass mark, whether they are completed before or after the hearing.).
+- C: A mark of 0 or grade of F is awarded for the component in question and marks for all modules at that level will be kept at the minimum pass mark.
+(This means all modules at the same level as the component affected will be capped at the pass mark, whether they are completed before or after the hearing.)

-If the case has been referred to a University level hearing, those Panels may also apply one of the Misconduct sanctions, which include removal of credit, suspension and expulsion from the University.
+If the case has been referred to a University-level hearing, those Panels may also apply one of the Student Misconduct sanctions, which include removal of credit, suspension and expulsion from the University.

 For students on postgraduate research degrees the normal sanction is expulsion.